q3shafe/n5mon/readme.txt

 Changelog:
 -1.0r14
 - Fixed issue where backups would have problems if spaces where present in server name.
+- Fixed issue with disk space if disk was bigger than 1tb
+- Added option to send test emails
 1.0r13
 - Added in the ability to specify a separate helpdesk email and pick which alerts go to that email.
 - Added new global $GLOBALS['n5mon_path'] as a workaround to the alerts.dat bug.